TegveerG/CS505-NLP-FinalProject/README.md

 We are given data about the proportion of news topics in different countries and the general impression of the pandemic in the US.
 Since there is a lot of missing and non -consecutive data, we cannot use interpolation to fill the NaN values.
 We decided to focus on the complete data gathered by certain countries, including China, Korea and the US’s news topics from April 4th to August 8th and public impressions from April 4th to August 8th.
 We use this data to compute both Spearman correlation coefficients and Granger Causality.

-Contributors:
-Ding Ma, martin98@bu.edu
-Gordon Ng, gng8@bu.edu
-Tegveer Ghura,  tegveerg@bu.edu
-Yining Wang, norawang@bu.edu
+Presentation (PPT) presented online to classmates and professor Derry Wijaya via the Gather.Town app

+Thanks to Ding Ma, Gordon Ng, and Yining Wang for working alongside me!

-In the future, we hope that this data helps gauge how the media affects certain parts of the world and how much more data we still need to help gauge the correlation between media and sentiment.
+In the future, we hope that this data helps assess how the media affects certain parts of the world and how much more data we still need to help gauge the correlation between media and sentiment.